The difference between dogma and doctrine is the difference between faith and thought.

 This issue can be no better illustrated than in the fact that if any self-described liberal-democrat (among the most dogmatic of people with whom I regularly come in contact now, which is why I single them out here for illustrative purposes) were to entirely divest himself or herself of partisan political dogma, even for a short time, and replace it with a sincere and deep examination of any number of economic claims made by garden-variety conservatives, with whom I do not align myself, by the way — how price controls create shortages, for instance, or how minimum wage laws create greater unemployment — this same self-described liberal-democrat, if sincere in his or her critical examination, would indeed see that many of these mainstream conservative economic claims are undeniably accurate, the progressive-democrats wrong.

-Militant atheists aussi: they are invariably among the most intolerant of all dogmatists I routinely come across – some even going so far as to say that Issac Newton and Galile Galileo, neither of whom these atheists of course knew personally and both of whom believed in God, were “lesser” than, for instance, Brad Pitt, who is atheist!
-(My incredulity, I assure you, is nothing against Brad Pitt.)
+Militant atheists aussi: they are invariably among the most intolerant of all dogmatists I routinely come across – some even going so far as to say that Issac Newton and Galileo Galilei, neither of whom these atheists knew personally and both of whom believed passionately in God, were “lesser” than, for instance, Brad Pitt and Angelina Jolie, both of whom are atheists!
+(My incredulity, I assure you, is nothing against Angelina Jolie or Brad Pitt, whom I like just fine.)

-The error here is in placing all or even most moral merit upon the notion that belief in God is a fundamental virtue.
+The error here — an obvious error, in my opinion — is in placing all or even most moral merit upon the notion that disbelief in God is the fundamental virtue.
 It is not.

-There’s much more to human virtue and human life, and billions of excellent people believe in God — and, let us also never forget: caritas maketh up for the multitude of wrongs, because caritas, like agape, like kindness, is a fundamental virtue, gentle, patient, compassionate, timeless.
+There’s vastly much more to human virtue and human life, and billions of excellent people believe in God — and, let us never forget also: caritas maketh up for the multitude of wrongs, because caritas, like agape, like benevolence, like kindness, is (unlike atheism) a fundamental virtue, gentle, patient, compassionate, timeless.

 Think of dogma like this:

 It is a system of beliefs arranged and organized and placed into a tidy-looking bundle, which is made of wet clay.
 In accepting the bundle, one accepts as well, by necessity — by virtue of what dogma is — all the items packaged inside, and those items, too, are each made of wet clay.
 Often it happens that in the course of unpackaging the bundle, one finds a number of things unexpected inside – items not necessarily loved or even liked.
-And yet these items are a part of the totality.
-The longer you keep the bundle as your own, the more the wet clay hardens — until, eventually, this clay is no longer wet or damp at all but completely solidified.
+And yet these items are a part of the totality of the package.
+The longer you keep the bundle as your own, the more the wet clay hardens — until, eventually, this clay is no longer wet or damp but now completely solidified.
+It is hardened dogma.

-I write about dogma at some length here because it’s a subject I’ve thought and thought about, beginning as early as my early teenage years, and I still think a great deal about it — even more, now, for this chapter and book.
-The subject is intricate, labyrinthian.
+I write about dogma at length here because it’s a subject I’ve thought and thought about, beginning as early as my early teenage years, and I still think a great deal about it — even more, now, for this chapter and book.
+The subject, in short, is intricate, labyrinthian.

 “Rejoice not in injustice, but rejoice in the truth,” I believe it says somewhere in the first Corinthian.